vacp2p/roadmap/content/acz/ift/2025q1-libp2p-mix-poc.md

 This effort could potentially spawn an incubation project.
 This effort would act as a basis for the Validator Privacy Network incubation project.

+In 2024q4, we developed the core functionality of mixnet and integrated it with libp2p.
+To enhance compatibility, we saw fit to replace the custom transport protocol with a TCP-based one.
+Additionally, we implemented two proofs of concept: anonymized ping and anonymized plain gossipsub with new transport protocol.

 ### Narratives

 By utilizing this commitment,
 we will reinforce the Conduit of Expertise narrative by:
-* Create a document describing the benefits of mixnet protocol for each of Waku, Status, Codex, and Nimbus
-* Implement a gossibsub over Waku PoC shows the base functionality
+* Implement a poc over Waku PoC shows the base functionality on Waku network.

 We will also strengthen the Premier Research Destination narrative by:
 * Create a proposal for the Ethereum Foundation (EF) to apply for EF grants to promote the mixnet PoC and